-It’s a common request – create a nice looking Excel spreadsheet from a Visualforce page.
+It’s a common request – create a nice looking Excel spreadsheet from a Salesforce Visualforce page.

 However, it’s not immediately clear how to do this.
 It’s also reasonably easy to output a very badly formatted Excel output based on hacking an existing example found on the net.

 What is not commonly provided, however, is how this example was first generated.
 As it happens, you can do this quickly and easily.

 Excel has an output format called Excel 2004 XML Spreadsheet which creates the exact format that you want.
 This is also called spreadsheetML.
 This format includes a lot of existing Excel functionality – many formulas, formatting, external references, row freezing and more.